UTD-Nerds/schedule-planner-project/README.md

 #### 1. [Java Development Kit (JDK) 23](https://www.oracle.com/java/technologies/downloads/) (or higher)

 - Visit the [Oracle JDK download page](https://www.oracle.com/java/technologies/downloads/)

+- Choose the appropriate installer for your operating system

 - Download the JDK and run the installer (use defaults)